Kinovea/kinovea-docs/source/observation/time_calibration.rst

 but the time-related information and calculations would be erroneous if they were based on the playback framerate.

 To work with this type of video it is important to configure (or "calibrate") the time scale.
-This is done by going to Video > Configure video timing and filling the capture frame rate.
+This is done by going to :menuselection:`Video --> Configure video timing` and filling the capture frame rate.

 .. image:: /images/observation/captureframerate.png

 Changing this option does not change the nominal speed at which the video is played back.
 In other words setting the speed control at its mid-point will still play back the video at the same slow motion rate as before.
 Instead, this option changes the time coordinates of the images.